 This depends on the number of musicians and any extra lighting / decor requirements.
-For a four piece band with a standard lighting package this would take be approximately two and a half to three hours.
+For a five piece band with a standard lighting package this would take be approximately two and a half to three hours.

 What power requirements do you have?

 We can run off two 13a sockets. (this is a standard wall socket).

 If you happen to have a 16/32a, available this would be even better!

 For weddings or private functions we usually suggest two x 1 hour sets with around a 30 minute break in the middle, but we can play for longer or shorter if necessary.
 We also offer acoustic sets for pre dinner entertainment.

 We take requests for first dances as standard,.
 If you require a large amount of requests we may include a rehearsal fee.
 Requests need to be sent to us no less than 2 months prior to the event.
 Some songs will not work with smaller outfits, we may advise against adding some songs to our set list.